Manu343726/biicode-posts/glfwcpluspluscom/post.md

 		vy_ball = std::abs(vy_ball);
 ```

-Else, apply gravity.
+Also apply gravity.
 Don't apply acceleration when the ball bounces.

 The final step is to draw the ball: Draw a white "circle" (a regular polygon) using `GL_POLYGON`: